inventcures/airr-ml-25-challenge/docs/runpod_guide.md

 mkdir -p data/processed data/embeddings

 # 1. Download Labels (Small)
+# Note: The pickles are inside the 'data' folder on the volume
-uv run modal volume get airr-ml-25-data processed/ data/processed/
+uv run modal volume get airr-ml-25-data data/ data/processed/

 # 2. Download Embeddings (Huge - 900GB)
 # This will take 1-2 hours.
 Do not close your terminal!